springernature/vpat/nature.md

 <td headers="502-services chap-5-remarks">
 The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with Assistive Technologies.
 <br><br>
-Some third party scripts may inject content that cannot be interacted with easily or at all by keyboard or by some Assistive Technologies.
+Some third-party scripts may inject content that cannot be interacted with easily or at all by keyboard or by some Assistive Technologies.
 <br><br>
 See WCAG section <a href="#keyboard">2.1.1 Keyboard</a> for further detail.
 </td>